 It is extremely rare in the Napa Valley to find a non vintage wine of any varietal much less port.
 Zacherle’s extremely limited production non vintage port is from the Lava Vine Vineyard in Knights Valley just over the county line in Sonoma County.
 Nile has always tried to find small vineyards and produce wine with unique site expression or terroir characteristics.
 This vineyard fits the bill in this case – in addition, Nile helped with the initial planting of this vineyards and is actively involved in the vineyard management.
 The Lava Vine vineyard is very steep, with slopes up to 45 degrees and the soils are mainly composed of volcanic ash, rock and petrified wood.

-Their first release of Port from this vineyard really delivers well integrated layered flavors.
-This port is not fortified with brandy, rather grain alcohol is used which helps keep the concentrated varietal flavors at the forefront of the palate.
+Their first release of this port-styled wine delivers focused concentrated fruit.
+This wine is not fortified with brandy, rather grain alcohol is used which helps keep the concentrated varietal flavors at the forefront of the palate.
 It is composed of three vintages and contains two traditional Portuguese varietals; Tinta Cau and Turiga National both of which are commonly found in parts of Portugal.
-In our experience of visiting hundreds of vineyards in Napa, these two varietals are extremely rare to find!
+In our experience after visiting hundreds of vineyards in Napa, these two varietals are extremely rare to find!
 This wine is dark and dense looking in the glass with aromas of cherry, sage and fully ripe black cherries.
 The entry is sweet but not overly so with good tannin structure.
 Flavors include blackberry and coffee bean with a pleasant dustiness on the finish.

 Zacherle’s wines are typically produced in quantities of merely several hundred cases with several wines coming in at under a hundred cases.
 For more information visit: www.zacherlewines.com